Just Surrender: We're in Like Sin and Stronger Now EP (2007–2009)

 Just Surrender embarked on a Northeastern and Midwestern tour in January 2009 alongside Jesse Barrera of My American Heart, Patent Pending, Kelsey & the Chaos and Pull the Pin.
 After the addition and returning from the UK they wrote and recorded for an EP titled Stronger Now that was released on July 9, 2009.
 It was only made available at Warped Tour however, until released by iTunes on August 12.
 Stronger Now is significantly heavier than previous albums and has been described as post-hardcore.

 In November 2009, the band joined Hawthorne Heights for the Never Sleep Again tour.

 With another line-up change, Haycraft and Meunier left the band.
 Kyle Shellhammer (formerly of The High Court) became the band's bass guitarist, with Jolly Ubriaco as lead guitarist.

 Phoenix and rumored indefinite hiatus (2010–2011)

 On June 22, 2010, Just Surrender released a third full-length album called Phoenix.
 Two tracks, "Burning Up (Acoustic)" and "On My Own" have been released.
 It contains 12 tracks, including two previously released on the Stronger Now EP: the songs "Crazy" and "Stronger Now".
 That same day, a music video was released for "On My Own".

 On June 10, 2010, the band released a statement on its Facebook page saying that Phoenix would be released June 22, 2010, through iTunes, and would be released through retail on July 13, 2010.
 "Take Me Home", the band's next single, was released on June 15 through iTunes as scheduled.
 Just Surrender then toured with Hit The Lights and The Maine on the Zumiez Couch Tour.
-The album was released and received positive criticism.

-There was a rumor that after touring, Just Surrender would be going on indefinite hiatus.
-That was disputed by the band members' Facebook posts.
-A post by the band on Facebook strongly hinted towards an indefinite hiatus:

-Despite rumored hiatus, Just Surrender has played many live shows since 2011.
+Just Surrender has played many live shows since 2011.